designer199/Daily-Track-of-Fleet247/README.md

 ### Issues I addressed
 * Changed the dropdown arrow for all selectboxes for consistent view.
 After failed attempts with font awesome.
 I achieved it with help of a simple image.
 * Removed dotted hover styles for select boxes and navbar.

+ View before I addressed the issues for firefox the dotted hover styles are cannot be seen since it is an image.
  ![View before I addressed the issues for firefox](images/beforeview.png)